esphome/esphome-docs/components/lvgl.rst

 The Grid layout in LVGL is a subset implementation of `CSS Flexbox <https://css-tricks.com/snippets/css/a-guide-to-flexbox/>`__.

 It can arrange items into a 2D "table" that has rows or columns (tracks).
-The item can span through multiple columns or rows.
-The track's size can be set in pixel, to the largest item or in "Free unit" to distribute the free space proportionally.
+The item(s) can span through multiple columns or rows.
+The track's size can be set in pixels, to the largest item or in "free units" to distribute the free space proportionally.

 .. _lvgl-widgets: